CNP-CIIMAR/FAALPred/utilities/README.md

-# Script 1: title: "Protein HMM Search Tool": protein_hmm_search.py
+# Script 1: title: "ProteinHMMSearch Tool": protein_hmm_search.py

 # description:
   A Python-based tool designed to execute HMMER's `hmmsearch` on multiple FASTA (.faa) files using a set of HMM (.hmm) models.